Mild Traumatic Brain Injury – How to find out if you have a Mild TBI and what to do

 - Sleeping less than usual

-- If a student in school, a change in grades after the accident
+- If a student has a change in grades after the accident

 How soon are symptoms of Mild TBI noticeable?